jeanslack/audiomass/README.md

 ## Download

-If you want a stable release of audiomass, suitable for common use and packaging for Debian and Slackware distro, download here:
+If you want a stable release of audiomass, suitable for common use and packaging for Debian and Slackware distribuitions, download here:
 [Downloads](https://github.com/jeanslack/audiomass/releases)

 ## Use